SupremeDevice/tvbrosbox/README.md

 3. ffmpeg-normalizer installed

 B. Minimum Hardware
-1. A Raspberry Pi of sorts
+1. A Raspberry Pi of sorts (preferably a Pi 3B)
 2. Some kind of screen, preferably the 2.8 in screen that has a way to short PWM and GPIO 18.
 For ease, I recommend the 2.8 inch monitor with breakout pins for easy access to ground and 3.3V and GPIO25 and it has a jumper pin for shorting the pwm and gpio18.
 3. An SD card
 4. A USB-C/Micro USB female to breakout board